Emmett-Lim/PhysicsDMD/README.md

 ## Installation

-Clone this repository and note the `--recursive` option which is needed for the pybind11 submodule:
+Clone this repository and note the `--recursive` option which is needed for the Pybind11 and Eigen submodule:

 ```bash
 git clone --recursive <the-repo-url>